bmhtpl2018/Machine_Learning/Data/Data.md

-# Data used are ihn this folder.
+# Data used are in this folder.